Andy Warhol: Montauk, social life, and domestic life (1971–1974)

 In late 1971, Warhol and his business partner Paul Morrissey purchased Eothen, an oceanfront estate in Montauk, New York on Long Island.
 They began renting the main house on the property in 1972.
-Lee Radziwill, Jackie Kennedy, The Rolling Stones, Elizabeth Taylor, Truman Capote, and Halston were among the estate's notable guests.

-From 1974 to 1987, Warhol lived at 57 E 66th St in the Lenox Hill neighborhood of Manhattan.
-In 1998, the townhouse was designated a cultural landmark.
+Lee Radziwill, Jackie Kennedy, the Rolling Stones, Elizabeth Taylor, Truman Capote, and Halston were among the estate's guests.
+In 1972, Warhol planned the Halston runway presentation at the Coty Awards.
+Although Warhol was considered to be apolitical, he participated in an exhibition with the poster Vote McGovern (1972) in an effort to raise funds for George McGovern's 1972 presidential campaign.
+In October 1972, Warhol's work was included in the inaugural show at the Art Museum of South Texas in Corpus Christi, Texas.
+The following month, Warhol's Mao screenprints debuted at the Leo Castelli Gallery in New York.